-Low levels of donor-specific antibodies increase risks for transplant recipientsNovember 15th, 2012 in Other /
+Low levels of donor-specific antibodies increase risks for transplant recipientsNovember 15, 2012 in Medicine & Health / Other

 Kidney transplant recipients who have even very low levels of preformed antibodies directed against a donated kidney have a significantly increased risk of organ rejection and kidney failure, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The findings could help clinicians provide better donor-recipient matches and tailor recipients' immunosuppressive therapy after transplantation.